 Up to one-half (48 units) of the MA in Intercultural Studies can be earned through Distance Learning.

-The Certificate in Christian Studies from the School of Theology or School of Intercultural Studies can be earned entirely through Distance Learning, with any combination of Fuller Online and Individualized Distance Learning classes.
-The Certificate in Anglican Communion Studies is available entirely online.
+The Certificate in Christian Studies from the School of Theology or School of Intercultural Studies can be earned entirely through Distance Learning.
+The Certificate in Anglican Studies is available entirely online.

 In the School of Theology, students in the MA in Theology, MA in Theology and Ministry, and MA in Christian Leadership may earn up to one-half of their degree (36 units in the MA in Christian Leadership, 48 units in the other degrees) through distance learning coursework, including both Individualized Distance Learning and Fuller Online courses.
-Students in the Master of Divinity program may earn up to 48 units through Distance Learning.
-In all these degrees, this may include no more than four courses (16 units) of Individualized Distance Learning courses.
+Students in the Master of Divinity program may earn up to 40 units through Distance Learning.